holunda-io/camunda-platform-7-autologin/README.md

 Because otherwise, you need to type again and again "admin/admin" or "demo/demo" when developing locally and trying to log-in to local Camunda Webapp.

-## Main Features
+## Feature

-Allows auto-login by the user configured in the properties.
+Allows Camunda WebApp auto-login by the user configured in the application properties.

 ## Usage

-Put the following dependency on your classpath:
+Assuming you are using Camunda Spring Boot Starter, put the following dependency on your classpath:

 ```xml
 <dependency>